corflex

 Every game consists of 5 rounds, each scored from 0 to 10, for a maximum total of 50.
 The scoring formula is different for each mode and tuned to its specific cognitive demand.
 For example, Rhythm scores timing precision in milliseconds, Chroma uses perceptual color distance (CIELAB Delta E), and Harmony measures pitch accuracy in semitones.
 The common thread is that higher accuracy always means a higher score.

-What's the difference between Easy and Hard?
+What's the difference between Easy, Hard, and Apex?

-What are the 18 game modes?
+What are the 20 game modes?

 Brain Score